Course Title: Science Honours Project 1

 It is assumed that students taking this course will have background knowledge in their chosen discipline at Bachelor’s degree level.

-This course, with the other three Science Honours Project courses, is the research project undertaken by all Science Honours students.
+This course is part of the research project undertaken by all Science Honours students.
 The project, selected from the appropriate discipline area, allows students to develop skills in investigating a problem using scientific methodology.
 The project will be supervised by an academic research staff member and may involve direct collaboration with external bodies such as industries or government agencies.

 Objectives/Learning Outcomes/Capability Development